MicrosoftDocs/sdk-api/sdk-api-src/content/audiostatemonitorapi/nf-audiostatemonitorapi-createcaptureaudiostatemonitorforcategory.md

 title: CreateCaptureAudioStateMonitorForCategory
 ms.date: 06/21/2023
 targetos: Windows
-description: Creates a new instance of IAudioStateMonitor for the default capture stream for the specified audio category.
+description: Creates a new instance of IAudioStateMonitor for capture streams with the specified audio category.
 prerelease: false
 req.assembly:
 req.construct-type: function